 For a satisfying end result, your best bet is to find a qualified professional through Plentific.
-The Pentific website can quickly generate a bespoke contact list of tradesmen in your local area that can provide the skills you need.
+The Plentific website can quickly generate a bespoke contact list of tradesmen in your local area that can provide the skills you need.
 Each Plentific Pro also has a profile, showing their qualifications, past jobs and customer reviews.
 From the Plentific Dashboard, managing and messaging Pros is easy, and you can pay with complete security through the Plentific Wallet.
-By hiring a ‘verified’ Pro, you will also gain the Plentific Guarantee, which can completely cover a project from start to finish.
+Best of all, each and every job booked via Plentific will be covered by the Plentific Guarantee.
 Whatever your own project might involve, Plentific can help you find your ideal hire!

 What do I need to know about ivy removal?